aridjayarecipes/cutesrecipes.web.app/content/post/2395-recipe-of-ultimate-black-bean-and-amp-avocado-burgers.md

 <!--inarticleads2-->

-##### Steps to make Black Bean & Avocado Burgers:
+##### Steps to make Black Bean &amp; Avocado Burgers:

 1. You will need:
 1. Rinse black beans and split half into a large mixing bowl.
-1. For the second half of black beans- crush using a mortar & pestle or food processor.
+1. For the second half of black beans- crush using a mortar &amp; pestle or food processor.
 1. Add to the mixing bowl.
 1. Crush the garlic cloves and red pepper flakes and add to mixing bowl
 1. Crush the jalapeño slices and add to mixing bowl.